FredericG-BE/OpenHasp-HA-pyscript/README.md

 This library is based on [HACS pyscript](https://hacs-pyscript.readthedocs.io/en/latest/) and communicates directly via mqtt messages with openHASP devices.

-As a side-note, if just like me, don't like designing automations in yaml, have a look at pyscript.

 ![HelloWorld](https://github.com/FredericG-BE/OpenHasp-HA-pyscript/assets/11998085/9b135649-75b5-46fd-aeea-e605f3431226)

-This approach comes IMHO with many advantages.

 # State of the project
 Today the library supports a subset of openHasp features.
-At the time of writing, I add features as I need them.
+I have been adding features as I needed them.
+At the time of writing, this repository is still private and teh setup steps have not been verified by somebody else.

 # Supported features today
 - Native objects: